kentomisawa/donainvest/README.md

 ### Fundraising Without a Crypto-Related License

-Social workers can raise funds with [this protocol](https://github.com/kentomisawa/lfico), therefore everyone can easily offer tokens.
+Social workers can raise funds with [this protocol](https://github.com/kentomisawa/lfico), therefore everyone can easily offer tokens without any license.

 ### Donation And Investment